-The following table provides details regarding the outstanding option-based awards held by directors as at December 31, 2020.
-The Company did not have any share-based awards outstanding to directors as at December 31, 2020.
-At December 31, 2020, Mr. van Rooyen and Mr. Newfield were each a director and officer of the Company.
+The following table provides details regarding the outstanding option-based awards held by directors as at December 31, 2022.
+The Company did not have any share-based awards outstanding to directors as at December 31, 2022.
+At December 31, 2022, Mr. van Rooyen and Mr. Newfield were each a director and officer of the Company.
 Option-based awards received by Mr. van Rooyen for services provided as a director, if any, are reported in the Incentive Plan Awards Tables under "Executive Compensation: Tables and Narrative" (above).
-As at December 31, 2020, Mr. Azevedo and Dr. Naldrett were no longer directors of the Company, as such any outstanding option-based awards held by them are not reported below.